MicrosoftDocs/CortanaSkillsKit/docs/skills/known-issues.md

 Subsequent invocations to Cortana should work as expected.

-### Unique invocation names fail to be recognized in default settings / self publish on Windows

-Invocation grammars are tied to the user identity.
-Some identity information is cached by Cortana's agent and doesn't get cleared when you switch between MSA and AAD accounts.
-This information is *not* cleared by rebooting if `fast start` is enabled.
-The workaround is to use Microsoft Task Manager to kill the `SearchUI.exe` process.
-(See [Skill invocation name not recognized when changing between accounts](#skill-invocation-name-not-recognized-when-changing-between-accounts) for details.)

 The next invocation to Cortana will restart the agent with a clear identity cache, and load the correct grammars to recognize unique invocation names.